-The albert calculator has been updated to include the emissions associated with the supply and treatment of water.
-The calculator uses water emission factors taken from DEFRA (2021).
-This emission factor measures water in cubic meters (m3).
-To increase usability, the tool also enables productions to measure in Litres (L).
+The BAFTA albert calculator has been updated to include the emissions associated with the supply and treatment of water.
+The calculator uses water emission factors taken from DEFRA (2023).
+This emission factor measures water in cubic meters (m).
+To increase usability, the tool also enables productions to measure in litres (L).